Vietnamese Cambodians: Politics

 The vast majority of the Vietnamese support the CPP, and those who carry Cambodian citizenship would vote for the party.
 Vietnamese support for the CPP has mostly driven by strong anti-Vietnamese sentiments from other political parties.
 Although many members within the rank and file of the CPP share anti-Vietnamese sentiments with other political parties, the CPP maintained an openly neutral stance towards the Vietnamese community.
-According to Ehrentraut, the CPP's neutral stance was a balance between not providing open support for the Vietnamese community, which would have the potential effect of losing electoral votes to other political parties, while at the same time maintaining close ties with the Vietnamese government which the CPP had historical ties dating back to 1979.
+According to Ehrentraut, the CPP's neutral stance was a balance between not providing open support for the Vietnamese community, which could potentially result in losing electoral votes to other political parties, while simultaneously maintaining close ties with the Vietnamese government which the CPP had historical connections dating back to 1979.
 Vietnamese who hold Cambodian citizenship have also expressed fear over physical insecurity during election periods, which is most apparent during the 1993 and 2013 elections when Vietnamese civilians faced physical intimidation from the Khmer Rouge and CNRP supporters respectively and have abstained from participating in elections.